mvs-org/new-frontiers/README.md

 ./target/release/metaverse-vm --chain testnet
 ```

+### Conect your wallet

+By default the node will provide a HTTP RPC endpoint on `http://127.0.0.1:9933` as well as a websocket RPC endpoint on `ws://127.0.0.1:9944`.

+To connect your browser wallet or any other compatible wallet you can set the URL to the HTTP URL.

 ### Embedded Docs

 Once the project has been built, the following command can be used to explore all parameters and